Magglish/obsidian/Marcin/Książki/ML System Design/(MLSD) Overview.md

 7. Jeżeli dany problem nie może być rozwiązany przez MLa, spróbuj rozbić go na mniejsze cześci i użyj MLa do tych mniejszych problemów aby je rozwiązać.
 8. Jeśli prosty model jest w stanie zrobić dobrą robotę, to za stosowaniem bardziej skomplikowane modeli może być potrzebnych znacznie wiecej argumentów (zasada KISS - Keep It Stupid Simple)
 9. Modele MLowe nie przewidują przeszłości, one kodują przeszłość.
 Uczą się na danych historycznych wzorców i podając do niego przykłady, on zwraca Ci wynik korzystając z zależności których się nauczył.
 Czyli możemy stosować model tylko wtedy kiedy w przyszłości będą spełnione takie same warunki jak w przeszłości.
-10. ML algorithms don’t predict the future, but encode the past, thus perpetuating the biases in the data and more.
-When ML algorithms are deployed at scale, they can discriminate against people at scale.
-If a human operator might only make sweeping judgments about a few individuals at a time, an ML algorithm can make sweeping judgments about millions in split seconds.
-This can especially hurt members of minority groups because misclassification on them could only have a minor effect on models’ overall performance metrics.